jakewdr/effectual/README.md

 # effectual

-*/ɪˈfek.tʃu.əl/ meaning effective and sucessful*
+*/ɪˈfek.tʃu.əl/ meaning effective and successful*

 ## Why?

 Sometimes you want a single portable python file without having to make a platform specific executable or .pyz file!
-Basically me trying to make [vite](https://vite.dev/) for python (badly)
+Basically me trying to make [Vite](https://vite.dev/) for python (badly)

 ## When not to use this

-- The python package requires access to specific files like [customtkinter](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging#windows-pyinstaller-auto-py-to-exe) and [pillow](https://python-pillow.org/)
+- The python package requires access to specific files like [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging#windows-pyinstaller-auto-py-to-exe) and [Pillow](https://python-pillow.org/)
 - Incredibly version specific code, for example something that won't run on a slightly different version, this is because the user will need to have the exact same python version

 ## Setup